High Blood Pressure and Dementia

 A Chinese study published in November 2023 supports these findings.
 Approximately 34,000 individuals aged at least 40 from Chinese villages were examined.
 The participants had high-normal blood pressure values or mild hypertension.
 In some of the villages, the usual therapy for high blood pressure was conducted, while in others, residents received intensive high blood pressure therapy aimed at lowering blood pressure to below 130 mmHg systolic and 80 mmHg diastolic.
 After 4 years, it was shown that in the villages of the intervention group, which had received intensive high blood pressure therapy, the dementia risk of participants was 15% lower, and the risk of cognitive impairments was even 16% lower than in the villages of the control group.

-However, equally important in this context is prevention, meaning regular monitoring of blood pressure, even when no high blood pressure is present.
-Only in this way can subsequent diseases be counteracted in a timely manner.
+However, equally important in this context is prevention, i.e., regularly checking blood pressure, even if no high blood pressure is present so far.
+Only in this way can follow-up diseases be counteracted in a timely manner.

 Sources